Complex use of Selections calls for robust tools. Turbo-charge your workflow and make your life easier with these three advanced options.

-This will select any painted pixels from that layer, automatically invoking Selection mode and committing the selection so you can paint straight away.
+This will select any painted pixels from that layer, automatically invoking Selection mode.
+This will commit the selection so you can paint straight away.
 You’ll see areas outside the selection marked by moving diagonal lines.

-To adjust the selection, tap and hold the Selection button to reload the mask and access the Selection toolbar.
+To adjust the selection, tap and hold the Selection button.
+This will reload the mask and let you access the Selection toolbar.

-Layer Select respects the existing transparency of the layer, selecting only the parts where you have drawn, painted, or pasted images.
+Layer Select respects the existing transparency of the layer.
+It will select only the parts where you have drawn, painted, or pasted images.
 This can be useful for feathering effects.

 From here, you can take all sorts of actions on the selected area.
 Paint it, Transform it, copy, feather or clear it, and plenty more.